scottaohara/a11y_accordions/README.md

 ## Options
 The following `data` attributes can be added to an accordion instance to alter the default accordion setup settings.
+None of the `data` attributes affect nested accordions, so a parent accordion that requires a consistently open panel would not pass down that requirement to a child accordion.

 ### `data-default`
 * Leave off or set to "none" to not have a panel open by default.